 And once the lunch meeting is negated, then where is the motive?

 The state’s contention before was that being fired at that lunch infuriates Chase so much that a few hours after he impulsively turns off his phone, gets into his truck and drives from Rancho to Fallbrook, where he bludgeons four people in record speed.

 Then just as speedily departs with the entire brutalized family packaged away in his truck (which had no blood in it anywhere when tested).
-But inexplicably returns ten minutes later to the McStay residence to write a check, he could easily have drafted form another, safer location.
+But inexplicably returns nine minutes later to the McStay residence to write a check, he could easily have drafted form another, safer location.
 And this is where Imes becomes inventive once again.
 He claims Chase drove down the street, and parked and walked back to the McStay residence?
-(Because, of course, there is no video of a vehicle returning to the McStay home ten minutes after the “truck” caught on surveillance departed.
+(Because, of course, there is no video of a vehicle returning to the McStay home nine minutes after the “truck” caught on surveillance departed.
 There is no footage of a vehicle returning to the McStay home that night, or anyone walking there.
 And why would they?)

 To add even more conjecture to this theory, according to prosecutors and investigators in the documentary, after Chase is supposed to have driven down the street, walked back to the McStay residence he then writes a check he does not print,Chase then uses Joseph’s phone to make a fake phone call to himself.